Post-traumatic osteoarthritis is a common car accident injury, and almost 12% of cases of osteoarthritis in America are caused by accidents or trauma.

 If you have become a victim of a car accident, it is highly recommended that you speak with an experienced St Louis car accident attorney as soon as possible.

-At The Hoffmann Law Firm, we have over 20 years of experience and can actively work to protect your legal rights after an accident.
+At The Hoffmann Law Firm, we have 25 years of experience and can actively work to protect your legal rights after an accident.
 Call us today at (314) 361-4242 for a free consultation.

 Free Consultation with a St. Louis Car Accident Lawyer